zoraizmohsin19/Gomos/nginxSetup.md

 ```
 All APIs are mapped under `/api/<apiname>` and are further redirected to the
 service running on the same machine and the given port number.
-> This is to be cleaned up and tested.
+> This is to be tweaked to Gomos server structure for correctness and comleteness, and tested.

+# Effecting the Changes
+All mappings are moved out to a separate `sasya.conf` file (which is included in
+the main nginx.conf file).
+It is located as `/home/ec2-user/.redirect/sasya.conf`.
+Once the file is changed, you should restart nginx using `service nginx restart`
+to have an effect.
+These activities should be done under `sudo` mode.

 # TODO